Derek Carr Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Season Stats

-- He also has 97 rushing yards on 29 carries, averaging 8.1 yards per game.
+- He's also contributed in the ground game, with 97 rushing yards (8.1 ypg) on 29 carries.

 - Carr has attempted 54 of his 451 passes in the red zone, accounting for 50.9% of his team's red zone plays.